TrudAX/denistrunin-blog/src/draft/integration-inboundwebsales/index.md

 - To process a parent message we need to parse the attached JSON and create multiple child messages with attached parsed data(one message per order, as stading table data).
 Also perform some basic actions based on unique fields, for example delete previously messages with Error status with the same ID.
 This is done as one transaction and in a single thread.
 - If parent message processing is successful, we update a message **UpdatedAt** date to a new value(or if paging is used, update to a next page)

-- Then for all child messages a separate batch task created that may work in multithreaded mode that based on the staging data create final D365FO documents.
+- Then, for all child messages, a separate batch task is created that may work in multithreaded mode based on the staging data to create final D365FO documents.
 Errors on this stage do not influence on the parent document

 ## Setting Up Integration